TahaRangwala/CollinsTestController-v2.0/README.md

 # CollinsTestController-v2.0
-- Currently under development.
-We are making progress and are projected to finish by April 2021
+- We have completed the test controller.
+Currently, we are commenting code and writing the user manual